 How Graduate Students Can Get Involved in the Public Humanities Hub

-- Join a working group or research cluster
+- Join a research network or research cluster

 - Give a short public talk in our #HumaniSeries

 - Apply for public humanities funding or nominate a public scholar for an award